 Pollinates 80 percent of flowering plants

-Bees pollinate eighty percent of the earth’s flowering plants and single bee colony is capable of pollinating 300 million flowers daily.
+Bees pollinate eighty percent of the earth’s flowering plants.
+What is more a single bee colony is capable of pollinating 300 million flowers daily.
 Bees pollination plays an important role in nourishing animals such as birds as well as other insects.
 They also play a very important role in beautifying the floral landscape of Mother Earth.

 Vital to a human food supply